Feyerabend/ABC80/abc802/README.md

 * 24k ROM BASIC II (made by DIAB AB)
 * 32k RAM (+ additional 32k RAM-disc, or combined let you have 64k CP/M)

+__The following programs have all been tested on an original machine, Luxor ABC802.__

 ## Samples of BASIC II